Maghnie/docs/developers/api-documentation/guides-and-tutorials/alarming.md

 }
 ```

-Go ahead and delete also the throughput alarm then call `GET /v2/project/{project_id}/alerts`  to verify that both alarms are really gone.
+Go ahead and also delete the throughput alarm then call `GET /v2/project/{project_id}/alerts`  to verify that both alarms are really gone.

 ## Enabling Alarm Dashboard

-To enable option for posting alerts to our Alarm Dashboard, some prerequisites have to be met.
+To enable the option for posting alerts to our Alarm Dashboard, some prerequisites have to be met.

 ### Setting up customer on Alarm Dashboard